 In most interviews, this is what gets intrapreneurs fired up: testing solutions that aren’t market ready, something that wouldn’t normally happen within the corporate companies supporting these ventures.
 Both the intrapreneur and the corporate company clearly understand that this is where the magic happens.

 “And of course, there is always a plan: we just do things differently.
 Don’t build a 3-year plan, build a set of experiments you run over the course of a few weeks that gives you an ‘in’ into the playing fields to actually feel ‘well there’s something not right here’ or ‘wow this is a much bigger opportunity than I expected.’
 Increase incrementally and don’t put all your eggs into one basket and wait for chicks to come out of them—it doesn’t happen like that”

 With the MVP, this little gem of an insight surfaced more than once:

 “Good design makes a difference.
 There’s a very tricky balance between sharing things internally very early on (…) versus being late enough to actually show what the vision is and how it’s supposed to look as a final [product]”

 – Yulia Savitskaya, A Great Place to Work

 I am biased towards design as I have experienced firsthand how a designed solution, which may even not be market ready, brings early concepts to life in a manner that both influences stakeholders and potential users, and shapes validation.

 Yet, to my delight, one of the most interesting findings from reviewing the interviews was not only how design is a valuable tool but also how design thinking injects itself into the organization.

-“What the intrapreneurship program has fueled as innovation into the company is how it has changed how people ask their questions”
+“What the intrapreneurship program has fuelled as innovation into the company is how it has changed how people ask their questions.”

 – Isabel Almiro do Vale, Syngenta